jewelldmnt/jewelldmnt/README.md

 <h3 align="left">A passionate Full Stack Software Developer from the Philippines</h3>

 - 🌱 I’m currently learning **Web Development and AI/Machine Learning**
-- 👨‍💻 All of my projects are available at [My Portfolio](https://jewellannediamante.vercel.app/)
+- 👨‍💻 All of my projects are available at [Jewell Anne Diamante | Full Stack Software Developer](https://jewellannediamante.vercel.app/)
 - 📫 You can reach me at **jewelldmnt@gmail.com**

 ---